Gay Mitchell

-Gabriel Alexander Mitchell (born 30 December 1951) is an Irish former Fine Gael politician who served as Minister of State for European Affairs from 1994 to 1997 and Lord Mayor of Dublin from 1992 to 1993.
+Gabriel Mitchell (born 30 December 1951) is an Irish former Fine Gael politician who served as Minister of State for European Affairs from 1994 to 1997 and Lord Mayor of Dublin from 1992 to 1993.
 He served as a Member of the European Parliament (MEP) for the Dublin constituency from 2004 to 2014 and a Teachta Dála (TD) for the Dublin South-Central constituency from 1981 to 2007.

 He was defeated by Enda Kenny in the 2002 Fine Gael leadership election.
 Mitchell was the Fine Gael candidate at the 2011 presidential election.

 Early life

 Mitchell was born in Inchicore, Dublin, in 1951.
-Mitchell's mother, Eileen, was left a widow with nine children whom she supported by working as an office cleaner.
+His mother, Eileen, was left a widow with nine children whom she supported by working as an office cleaner.
 He was educated at St. Michael's Congregation of Christian Brothers, Emmet Road Vocational School, Dublin Institute of Technology, College of Commerce, Queen's University Belfast and the University of Nottingham.
 Since leaving politics Mitchell gained a degree and masters from The Priory Institute.
 His brother, Jim Mitchell, was a long-serving Fine Gael TD and Minister.

+His wife, Norma, conducted prominent charity work in her own right for Epilepsy Ireland, serving as a director of the board from 2011 to 2017 and serving on several committees.